bandanna2k/parkrun-stats/README.md

 - Finish max regionnaire

-## Fixed Issues
+## Issues Completed

-- Question - Revisit pIndex downloads.
+- 1/4/2024 - Question - Revisit pIndex downloads.
 I don't think the criteria for downloading the athletes its correct.
-Criteria is NZ regional pIndex > 5 (so 6 onwards)
+Criteria is NZ regional pIndex > 5 (so 6 onwards) - This is correct.

-- Bug - Why is 1311970 not getting collected for pIndex.
+- 1/4/2024 - Bug - Why is 1311970 not getting collected for pIndex.
 No bug.
 1311970 has NZ pIndex of 5 (needs to be 6)

+- 1/4/2024 - Issue - Can Weekly Results be optimised - Assume next event number (Can't assume, this downloads all missing events)

+- 15/4/2024 - Can we optimise How are we doing test?
+'How are we doing test to assume next event number' - No, we are checking the Course Event summary for each cousre which has the finishers on it.
+Needs to be greater than 0.

 ## Ideas